dandrewbarlow/readpdf/README.md

 ### Usage
 `./readpdf.sh -i [input] -v [voice] [-och]`

-- i (argument) input - specify input file
+- i (argument) input - specify input file.
+Required

 - v (argument) voice - specify voice to use.
 Defaults to Tom.
-No real error checking here, just passing it on to `say` so check what's available.
+Use `-v list` to see a list of English voices, or `say -v '?'` to see all voices.
+Additional voices can also be added from `System Preferences > Accessibility > Speech > System Voice > Customize`.

 - n (argument) install - running with `-n install` as a confimation will install this script into `~/.scripts`, then check for existing bash aliases, adding them if not present.